ThorstenBr/DAN2on3/README.md

 * DAN II Controller SOS driver providing separate volumes for each SD card.
 SD slots 1 and 2 are mapped to SOS drives ".DAN1" and ".DAN2"... :-)
 * Faster than on the Apple II: the controller works fine at Apple ///'s full 2 MHz clock.
 * Separate Apple /// disk with DAN II Controller volume configuration.
-* Supports images of up to 32MB (65535 * 512 bytes).
+* Supports images of up to the maximum SOS volume size (16MB, 32767 * 512 bytes).
 Smaller images are also supported.
-(Apparently 32MB images are problematic with SOS.
-So, preferably use 16MB images...)
 * Automatic detection of the DAN II Controller slot (default).
 Manual slot configuration also supported.
-* Format support *not* available (yet).
-Currently you have to use preformatted disk images.
+* Format support is *not* available.
+Please use preformatted disk images (see [volumes](/volumes) folder for templates).

 # Controller Volume Configuration
 The Apple /// does not support the DAN II controller's ROM boot configuration menu ("DAN II PRESS RETURN" as known from the Apple II).
-You can manually invoke the ROM boot menu using the Apple II emulation disk on the Apple /// (load Apple II emulation disk, enter the system monitor, call the boot ROM routine).
+You can manually invoke the ROM boot menu using the Apple II emulation disk on the Apple ///: load Apple II emulation disk, then enter "PR#1" in Apple BASIC to configure the controller plugged into slot 1 (PR#2 if plugged into slot #2 etc).

-However, since a separate disk is required anyway, a separate configuration disk ([Apple3SOS.DAN2on3.Config.dsk](/bin/Apple3SOS.DAN2on3.Config.dsk)) is provided.
+However, since a separate disk is required anyway, a separate configuration disk ([Apple3SOS.DAN2on3.Config.dsk](/bin/Apple3SOS.DAN2on3.Config.dsk)) is provided for convenience.
 It provides the same configuration options as known from the controller's Apple II boot menu.

 The configuration disk automatically detects whether the DAN II controller is plugged and in which slot.
 It also shows the list of available volume files present on the SD cards.